 Bill Gates: Current Technology Can’t Solve Climate, Energy Problems

 Gates made the remarks during a keynote address at the Wired Business Conference 2011 in New York City.
-During the address, Gates said that things like energy-efficient light bulbs, solar panels, and efficient building construction techniques may help consumers in developed countries save money on electric bills but do little to solve the world’s environmental and energy-efficiency problems.
+During the address, Gates said that things like energy-efficient light bulbs, solar panels, and efficient building construction techniques may help consumers in developed countries reduce electric bill costs but do little to solve the worlds environmental and energy-efficiency problems.

 Gates said the primary problem is that any energy-efficiency gains made by developed countries are being more than offset by staggering levels of increased energy consumption in developing countries.